hyperledger-labs/splice/cluster/README.md

 #### Deployment stack configuration

 The pulumi operator uses a custom docker image to allow us to use a specific pulumi version and to configure the default pulumi arguments (like parallelism).
 The operator is configured using a [flux source](https://fluxcd.io/flux/components/source/).
-The source watches the `SPLICE_DEPLOYMENT_FLUX_REF` git reference and applies that git deployment code to the cluster.
+The source watches the the migration specific git reference configured under the key `releaseReference` and applies that git deployment code to the cluster.
+Each migration can follow a different release that is upgraded independent of the other migrations.
+The key `synchronizerMigration.active.releaseReference` controls the release used for all our main deployments and the infra stack.
 The deployment uses `dotenv` to read the cluster specific env configuration files.
 The version used for the deployment is set using `CHARTS_VERSION`.
 The use of artifactory/google release artifacts can be controlled through `SPLICE_ARTIFACTS_REPOSITORY`.